fangq/mmc/README.txt

-If you already made a change to the source code to fix a bug you encountered in your research, we are appreciated if you can share your changes (as "git diff" outputs) with the developers.
+If you already made a change to the source code to fix a bug you encountered in your research, we are appreciated if you can share your changes (as `git diff` outputs) with the developers.
 We will patch the code as soon as we fully test the changes (we will acknowledge your contribution in the MMC documentation).